Austin layoff: keep the FIRE plan or reset?

 1. Whether keeping an age-55 FIRE target after a layoff is worth the $1k+/month extra savings versus a slower, lower-stress rebuild.

-2. How much of the gap is driven by returns vs lifestyle: real 2.6% markets cut the guardrail by ~$1,600/mo relative to base assumptions.
+2. How much of the gap is driven by returns vs lifestyle: weaker long-run markets shrink the spending guardrail meaningfully relative to the base case.

-3. The cash-runway math: rent + COBRA + upskilling easily burns $25k-$40k before the next role starts, so the model shows how long your investments can carry that.
+3. The cash-runway math: rent, health coverage, upskilling, and job-search costs can burn through tens of thousands before the next role starts, so the model shows how long your investments can carry that.

 How the costs are planned